Mining Claims and Mill Sites

 You must file your mining claim/site location notice with the BLM, California State Office, within 90 days from the date of location of the claim or site and you must also file with the County Recording Office.

-All new locations must be accompanied by the required fees of a $20 processing fee, $37 location fee, and a $155 for every 20 acres or portion thereof for maintenance fees for the first year of location.
-Claims will expire September 1st, if you do not do your annual filings.
+All new locations must be accompanied by the required fees of a $20 processing fee, $37 location fee, and a $155 maintenance fee for the first year of location plus an additional $155 for every additional 20 acres or portion thereof for association placers.
+Claims will expire September 1st if you do not pay the maintenance fee for the upcoming assessment year or file a completed fee waiver form.

-Effective July 1, 2014, the fees for filing a new mining claim location notice increased to $37 per claim or site.
-New mining claim location notice must include the new mining claim location fee of $37 per claim or site and is not in place until September 1, 2014.
+Effective July 1, 2014, the location fee for filing a new mining claim location notice increased to $37 per claim or site.

-On or before September 1 of each year, you must file a maintenance fee payment of $155 for every 20 acres or portion thereof, or a wavier which states you will do the labor for the next year.
+On or before September 1 of each year, you must file a maintenance fee payment of $155 for each tunnel site, mill site, lode claim or 20-acre or smaller placer claim while association placers pay an additional $155 for each additional 20 acres or portion thereof or if you qualify you can file a maintenance fee wavier which states you will do at least $100 worth of labor for the next year.
 There are no fees to file the waiver.
-You must file either a Notice of Intent to Hold or an Affidavit of Assessment Work each year with the County on or before September 30 AND with the BLM on or before December 30.
+You must file either a Notice of Intent to Hold or an Affidavit of Assessment Work each year with the County on or before September 30 AND - if you file a small miner's waiver certificate - with the BLM on or before December 30.

-Call the appropriate County for the fees.
-The BLM fee is $10 per claim.
+Call the appropriate County for their recording fees.
+The BLM fee is $10 per claim to record a Notice of Intent to Hold or an Affidavit of Assessment Work.

 MAY I CHANGE A LOCATION NOTICE AFTER I HAVE FILED WITH THE BLM?